§1104. Duties and powers of the secretary; rules and regulations; permits

 under the provisions of this Chapter, the owner, shipper, or generator of carbon dioxide shall

-not be deemed responsible for the performance of any actions required by the commissioner
+not be deemed responsible for the performance of any actions required by the secretary under

 C. Prior to the use of any reservoir for the storage of carbon dioxide and prior to the